vagran/dxf-viewer/test/README.md

 and layer counts, buffer sizes, unhandled entity types and any warning.
 Exits non-zero on a warning or a validation failure.

+A handful of fixtures exist to make a guard fire, so their warning *is* the assertion — `dimension-degenerate.dxf` has two coincident measurement points so `LinearDimension`'s validity check has something to reject.
+Those are listed in [`expected-warnings.mjs`](expected-warnings.mjs), keyed by repo-relative path, each entry matched as a substring of the message.
+A listed warning prints as `expected WARN` and does not fail the run; a listed warning that *stops* appearing prints as `MISSING expected warning` and does, since a guard that quietly stopped firing is the regression the fixture is there to catch.
+Leave handles out of the substring — they move when a fixture is regenerated — and do not expect a count: a dimension is decomposed twice, so its warnings come in pairs today.

 Three properties are what make it worth being one command:

-- **Corpus-optional.** With `test-data/` present it sweeps all of it; without, it falls back to `test/fixtures/` and still passes.
-The same command is correct for a contributor with no corpus and for a checkout that has one.
-CI only ever sees the fixtures, because `test-data/` holds customer and user-reported drawings that cannot be redistributed — the real value of this is local.
+- **Corpus-optional.** It sweeps `test/fixtures/` plus `test-data/` if there is one, skipping whichever is absent, so the same command is correct for a contributor with no corpus and for a checkout that has one.
+CI only ever sees the fixtures, because `test-data/` holds customer and user-reported drawings that cannot be redistributed — the real value of this is local, but the fixtures are swept locally too, so what CI runs is never a path nobody exercises before pushing.
+  They come first in the output, which makes a CI run a prefix of a local one and the two directly diffable.
 - **No goldens.** Everything it asserts is an invariant or a warning count, so adding a drawing costs nothing.
 A file attached to a bug report is covered the moment it lands in `test-data/`.
 - **Stable, diffable output.** Run it before a change, run it after, `diff` the two.
 A moved batch